lkobierski/qa-engineering/04-test-automation/api-automation/reqres-api-tests/README.md

 # Automation Approach

-The tests will be created based on previously prepared API testing documentation and Postman scenarios.
+The tests are created based on previously prepared API testing documentation and Postman scenarios.

 The workflow is: